oyss-szu/CLGT/README.md

-# CVGL: Causal Learning and Geometric Topology
+# CVGL: Causal Learning and Geometric Topology (NeurIPS 2025)

 In this repository we present our NeurIPS accepted work: "CVGL: Causal Learning and Geometric Topology" and provide training and inference code.